ARTICLE I. NAME OF ORGANIZATION

 Section 10.
 Confidentiality

-Board members shall use discretion and good business judgment in discussing the affairs of The Collective with third parties, including members of The Collective.
+Board members shall use discretion and good business judgment in discussing the affairs of The Collectif with third parties, including members of The Collective.

 Board members shall not share or discuss with anyone outside of the Board confidential information regarding any aspect of The Collective, its membership, or differences of opinion among Board members without the explicit permission of all Board members involved.
 Board members may discuss finances of The Collective, including, but not limited to, accounts on deposit in financial institutions.